NREL/REopt_API/docs/JuMP_VirtualEnv_setup.md

 - `git clone https://github.com/nrel/reopt_api.git`
 - `cd reopt_api`
 - `git checkout jump_dev`
+- There are several paths to keep track of during this installation, which will be referred to using these generic names:
+1. `PROJECT_PATH` - The location where you clone the REopt code, i.e, `/local/workspace/'
+2. `REOPT_PATH` - The location of the REopt_API code, i.e, `$PROJECT_PATH/reopt_api`
+3. `CONDA_PATH` - The location of your miniconda installation, i.e, `$PROJECT_PATH/miniconda`
+4. `JULIA_PATH` - The location of your Julia 1.03 installation, i.e, `$PROJECT_PATH/julia-1.0.3`

 ### Step 1: Miniconda Installation
 - Download the Python 2.7 version (64-bit(x86)) installer from